Chronic Pericarditis

 Chest x-ray may detect calcium deposits in the pericardium.
 These deposits develop in nearly half of the people who have chronic constrictive pericarditis.

-The diagnosis can be confirmed in one of two ways.
+The diagnosis can be confirmed with

 • Cardiac catheterization